Cloudxtreme/ixp-manager-docs/docs/features/graphing.rst

 Mrtg
 +++++

-IXP Manager's Grapher system can use MRTG to poll switches and create traffic graphs for:

-* aggregate (total) traffic over the entire exchange (all infrastructures);
-* aggregate graphs for each infrastructure;
-* aggregate graphs for each switch;
-* aggregate graphs for inter-switch links; and
-* aggregate and per port graphs for each member / customer.
+Overview
+%%%%%%%%%

 MRTG is particularly efficient in the SNMP sense as, irrespective of how many times an interface is referenced for different graphs, it is only polled once per run.

 Per-second graphs are generated for bits, packets, errors and discards at 5min intervals.

+IXP Manager's Grapher system can use MRTG to poll switches and create traffic graphs for:

+* **Aggregate IXP and Infrastructure Graphs**

+  The MRTG script creates aggregate graphs for the entire IXP as well as per-infrastructure graphs.
+These graphs are available from the Statistics menu under Overall Peering Graphs.
+Also, the graphs on the admin dashboard are the monthly versions of these and will appear on the dashboard when configured as above.

+* **Switch Aggregate Graphs**

+  These are defined and built automatically from the switches you have defined.
+These graphs are the aggregate of all peering ports.
+These graphs are available from the Statistics menu under Switch Aggregate Graphs.

+* **Inter-Switch / Trunk Graphs**

+  The above will generate graphs for all your customer ports and aggregate graphs for all items mentioned at the start of this page except inter-switch graphs.
+There is currently no way to be able to create a sane definition of these in the IXP Manager database, so we chicken out and let each IXP do it manually.
+Simplicity r00lz.

+  FIXME: document the best way to do this

+  These graphs will be available in the Statistics menu under Inter-Switch / PoP Graphs.

+* **Customer Graphs**

+  MRTG creates per port, per LAG and aggregate graphs for each member / customer.

-MRTG Configuration
+Configuration
 %%%%%%%%%%%%%%%%%%%%%

-In all cases below, ``$APPLICATION_PATH`` is the base directory of your IXP Manager installation.

 You need to install some basic packages for MRTG to work - on Ubuntu for example, install: